-WHY IS READING QUEER IS VITAL FOR THE COMMUNITY?
-With rapidly changing conceptions of gender and sexuality and a historical moment defined by racialized forms of violence against various marginalized groups of queer-identified people, Reading Queer empowers and provides a safe space for aspiring, emerging and established queer writers to create and share their work with the community.
+WHY READING QUEER VITAL FOR THE COMMUNITY: With rapidly changing conceptions of gender and sexuality and a historical moment defined by racialized forms of violence against various marginalized groups of queer-identified people, Reading Queer empowers and provides a safe space for aspiring, emerging and established queer writers to create and share their work with the community.
 Reading Queer serves as both respite and resource to amplify queer voices and effect change.
-Our mission is simple: foster and promote queer literary culture in South Florida (and beyond).
-Your tax-deductible donation funds the…
+Our mission is simple: foster and promote queer literary culture in South Florida.
+Your tax-deductible donation funds these programs:

 - RQ Literary Festival, the only queer-centric literary festival of its kind in South Florida

 - RQ Writing Academy, a series of writing workshops that fosters the careers of queer writers & writing teachers

 - Reading Queer: Poetry In A Time Of Chaos (Anhinga Press, 2018)

 - RQ Writers in Residence @ The Betsy Hotel

 - RQ Archive, an audio and video archive of writings by queer authors

 This Ain’t Your Momma’s Poetry’: Writers Showcase at Miami Book Fair”